-- 1. Directors believe that a significantly lower level of pay would markedly worsen the quality and motivation of the CEO.
-Lower pay reduces motivation because the CEO perceives it as unfair, in contrast to standard models. - 2.
-Many investors, in contrast, believe that there would be few adverse consequences of lowering pay, even if done by one firm in isolation.
+- Directors believe that a significantly lower level of pay would markedly worsen the quality and motivation of the CEO.
+Lower pay reduces motivation because the CEO perceives it as unfair, in contrast to standard models. - Many investors, in contrast, see few adverse consequences of lowering pay, even if done by one firm in isolation.
 Instead, they view a CEO transition as an opportunity to reset the level of pay.
-77% of investors believe that pay is too high, which they attribute to boards being weak. - 3.
-Both investors and directors believe that good recent performance should increase expected pay, even though most CEOs have substantial incentives from their equity holdings.
-Pay increases are important because CEOs care about the ex-post recognition of their performance.
+77% of investors believe that pay is too high, which they attribute to boards being weak.

-- 4. Directors view themselves as not starting from a blank sheet of paper.
-They believe it is difficult to increase pay, and even more difficult to decrease pay, in response to firm-specific changes or changes in the outside option.
+- 3. Both investors and directors believe that good recent performance should increase expected pay, even though most CEOs have substantial incentives from their equity holdings.
+Pay increases are important because CEOs care about the ex-post recognition of their performance. - 4.
+Directors view themselves as not starting from a blank sheet of paper.
+They believe it is difficult to increase pay, and even harder to decrease pay, in response to firm-specific changes.
 In contrast, investors believe that such changes should drive both increases and decreases in pay. - 5.
 Ability is seen as the most important determinant of a new CEO's pay.
 The (dis)utility of a CEO job is another important driver, suggesting significant cross-sectional variation. - 6.
-Pay in peer firms affects new CEO pay even more than alternative employment opportunities and the pay at the CEO's prior job.
+Pay in peer firms affects new CEO pay even more than the CEO's alternative employment opportunities and the pay at her prior job.
 This is because peer firm pay affects what the CEO views as fair, rather than because of labor market competition. - 7.
 CEO pay levels are affected by internal comparisons.
-Directors and investors believe there should be a substantial gap to other top executives, but that the gap to the wider workforce should not be too large.
+Directors and investors believe there should be a substantial gap to other top executives, but also that the gap to the wider workforce should not be too large.